 Opposition to Change

 How do you deal with an employee who prefers the status quo and is resistant to change?
 Do you force them to change?
-Do you let them be?
-Do you take a more collaborative approach and, if so, what does that look like?
-Learn actionable tips on how to overcome resistance to change that you can employ.
+Should you let them be?
+Or is it best to take a more collaborative approach and, if so, what does that look like?
+In this case study, you’ll learn actionable tips on how to overcome resistance to change that you can employ.

 Mark is VP of Marketing for a large chain of retail accessory stores.
 Two years ago, he hired Carrie, a young, promising manager in promotions.
 After graduating college, she got a job promoting special events at a department store.
 Then Mark convinced her to join his team.